max-scw/yolov7/README.md

 ### Idea (quick pass-through the paper [![arxiv.org](http://img.shields.io/badge/cs.CV-arXiv%3A2207.02696-B31B1B.svg)](https://arxiv.org/abs/2207.02696))
 *Core idea*: "bag of freebies", i.e. invest at training time to reduce inference time => reduce about 40% parameters and 50% computation compared to state-of-the-art real-time object detector.

-To explore the the "bag of freebies" (i.e. the hyper-parameters), an  evolution-inspired search is started (well, a grid search would indeed be exhaustive.)
+To explore the "bag of freebies" (i.e. the hyper-parameters), an  evolution-inspired search is started (well, a grid search would indeed be exhaustive.)

 ### project structure
 ### Network configuration